cardano-scaling/hydra/docs/monthly/2023-02-monthly.md

 This report summarizes the work on Hydra since January 2023.
-It serves as preparation for the monthly review meeting, where the teams update major project stakeholders on recent developments to gather their feedback on the proposed plan forward.
+It serves as preparation for the monthly review meeting, where the teams update major project stakeholders on recent developments to gather their feedback on proposed plans.

 ## Roadmap

 Looking at the [roadmap](https://github.com/orgs/input-output-hk/projects/21), there are a few things that changed this month:

-- In general, there will be quite a lot of items in flux as we align the technical roadmap to support our high-level objectives for the year.
+- In general, there will be several items in flux as we align the technical roadmap to support our high-level objectives for the year.

-  + New items for example: [create a use case centric roadmap #710](https://github.com/input-output-hk/hydra/issues/710) and [open specification with change process
+  + New items for example: [create a use case-centric roadmap #710](https://github.com/input-output-hk/hydra/issues/710) and [open specification with change process
   #693](https://github.com/input-output-hk/hydra/issues/693).